snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/ui/index.md

 1. Navigate to the appropriate data product
 2. Select the desired event specification
-3. This action will open on overview of the selected event specification containing the details that have been added to date.
+3. This action will open on overview of the selected event specification containing the details that have been added to date

 This interface is divided into focused sections; explore each section below for more details.